How To Spot A Machiavellian Person In A Room?

 1. Manipulative Behavior

-For instance, a Machiavellian might take credit for a colleague’s hard work, subtly undermining them to boost their own status.
+At work, a Machiavellian may subtly claim credit for a colleague’s hard work and boost their own status.

 They are often also good at spreading rumors or misinformation to sway opinions in their favor.